Beneficial Owner Configuration Guide

 When calling the /v2/beneficial endpoint, this model is specified by the name simcon.
 The corresponding threshold is specified in the threshold_simcon parameter.
 Only predefined values are supported for threshold_simcon - see API sprecification for specifics.

-Control of Voting Rights (control)
+Control (control)

-When calling the /v2/beneficial endpoint, this model is specified by the name control.
-The threshold for the share of voting rights that must be controlled is specified in threshold_control_share.
-Control is defined by means of voting power.
-How much voting power is needed for control may be specified in threshold_control_control and defaults to 99.9.
+When calling the /v2/beneficial endpoint, this model is specified by the name control+ownership.
+The threshold for the share of voting rights that must be controlled is specified in threshold_control_vr, the share of the capital (shares) in threshold_control_capital.
+Control is defined by means of voting power, and applies the same threshold as the control model (threshold_control).

 Beneficial Owner Registers (bo-register)